 COVID-19 has changed how we work.
-With social distancing in place, businesses seeking investment have had to adapt to the new ways and learn how to pitch online.
+Social distancing means businesses seeking investment must learn to pitch online.

 Without that interaction in the room, businesses must be able to connect with investors in a virtual setting.
 We asked Jenny Tooth, CEO of the UK Business Angels Association, for her insight into what businesses can do to make that connection and ensure they deliver a first-class pitch from the comfort of their office.